MassAtLeeds/trending-britain/README.md

 Firstly, clone this github project so that you can add to it.
 If you're not part of the MASS group but would like to contribute, let [Nick](mailto:n.s.malleson@leeds.ac.uk) know.

 Then, think of some data that you would like to include.
-Once you've found it, add it to the 'data' folder and start to analyse it.
+Once you've found it, add it to the [data](./data) folder and start to analyse it.
 Have a look at what is already there, although at this stage it's pretty piecemeal.

 After that,  ... , well, I'm not really sure.
 I'm looking at writing some D3 code that will visualise the different data sources, but better ideas are most welcome!